 - Available assistance from family and friends

 - Financial resources

-If you no longer need acute care, your insurance may no longer cover the costs of your hospitalization.
+Your social worker will work with your medical team to facilitate your discharge if you no longer need acute care and your insurance will no longer cover the costs of your hospitalization.

-After your visit to Mayo Clinic, social workers can help you and your family arrange transportation by providing referrals, cost estimates and help with coordination.
+After your visit to Mayo Clinic, social workers can help you and your family arrange transportation by providing referrals and help with coordination.
 Read more about traveling to and from Mayo Clinic.

 If you drive to Mayo Clinic, you may use designated parking ramps.
 Discounted parking rates are available for extended stays.